shijuvar/gokit/training/README.md

 --------------------------------------------------------
 **Course Duration:**
 * Class Room Training: 2 Days
-* Online Training: 10 hours (5 sessions of two hours) and assignments at offline
+* Online Training: 12 hours (6 sessions of two hours) and assignments at offline

-**Prerequisite:**  Experience in building real-world Go apps; Knowledge in Distributed Systems
+**Prerequisite:**  Completion of "Professional Go" course or Go developers with deep knowledge on SOLID principles

 **Target Audience:** Distributed Systems Engineers and Architects